DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 Example Beatmap
 ---------------

+**Example beatmap is now deprecated.
+It's preferred to download the .ls2 file in `test` folder and add that to Live Simulator: 2 instead**

 To run example beatmap, command-line must be used to start Live Simulator: 2.
 Invoking example beatmap under mobile device is impossible.
 The beatmap name must be start with two colons then followed by the example beatmap ID.
 So it will be:

     love <livesim2 folder> livesim ::<id>